2018 Ram 2500 Review, Ratings, Specs, Prices, and Photos

 In our eyes, the Ram 2500 scores a commendable 6.3 out of 10, albeit with some asterisks.
 (Read more about how we rate cars.)

-That heady score doesn’t take into account safety or fuel economy ratings since it’s never been crash-tested by federal or independent agencies.ig trucks of its ilk are unfortunately exempt from EPA testing thanks to a loophole not likely to be closed up any time soon.
+That heady score doesn’t take into account safety or fuel economy ratings since it’s never been crash-tested by federal or independent agencies.
+Big trucks of its ilk are unfortunately exempt from EPA testing thanks to a loophole not likely to be closed up any time soon.

 This year, the Ram 2500 lineup grows with the addition of a new, ultra-decadent range-topper: the Limited Tungsten.
 A rearview camera is also now standard and the Ram’s optional 8.4-inch infotainment system sees some worthwhile upgrades that boost its usability with Apple CarPlay and Android Auto as well as its resolution.